Skate Oakville provides competitive sessions for singles skaters wishing to compete in qualifying events within Skate Canada.

 • Were in the Base Comp program and are now landing an axel

 • Skated at least 2 weeks in a competitive summer program

 Skaters in this program will participate in 3 specific training days per week, one of which must be Thursday Competitive skills.
 Program sessions include on and off ice instruction.
 Two of the on ice sessions and the Competitive Skills will be in a group lesson format, the other day (Thursday) skaters will be a Freeskate only session where skaters may get private lessons.
 Off ice classes will include off ice fitness under the direction of Signe Ronka and Figure Skating Boot Camp, off ice jumps and other activities that will enhance the skaters training.
 Besides these training days, skaters are expected to be participating in other sessions to complement their competitive training programs.

-For skaters competing at the 2017 Sectional Skating Championships in the Juvenile singles event or higher.
-Skaters must have competed at the Juvenile category or higher at a competitive summer competition (these include Detroit, Minto, Summer Sizzle or Thornhill).
+For skaters competing at the 2018 Sectional Skating Championships.
+Skaters must have competed at the Juvenile category or higher at a competitive summer competition (these include Detroit, Quebec Summer, Minto, Summer Sizzle or Skate Ontario Summer).
 Directors of the Skating and Competitive Programs may consider skaters for invitation to the Competitive Elite Program.
 The criterion guidelines for invitation include;

 • Competing at 2018 Sectionals (November 2017)

 • Ability to land all double jumps and working on double axel and Triples